Burn Injuries: Causes and Treatment

 A burn injury can cause long-term and even lifelong consequences.
 A severe burn can cause scarring, nerve damage and even limb loss.
 Prompt treatment is necessary to save your body from the harmful effects.

 If a third party was responsible for your burn injury, it is important that you hold them liable.
-The South Florida burn injury attorneys at the Leifer Law Firm can help you obtain compensation for the damages you have suffered.
+The South Florida burn injury attorneys at Leifer & Ramirez can help you obtain compensation for the damages you have suffered.
 Schedule a free consultation today.
 Call our office at 561-660-9421 or fill out the online form.